 The flavors of the gazpacho will develop the longer it sits, so allowing it to chill for a few hours before serving will really intensify the flavors of this terrific soup.

-- 1 hothouse cucumber, halved lengthwise and seeded, but not peeled
+1 long English cucumber, about 12 ounces, halved lengthwise and seeded, but not peeled, cut into large dice, about 2 cups

-- 3 garlic cloves, minced very fine or pushed through a garlic press
+3 garlic cloves, minced very fine or pushed through a garlic press, about 2 tablespoons

-- Cut the cucumber, peppers, tomatoes and onion into 1-inch cubes.
+- Cut the cucumber, peppers, tomatoes and onion into large dice.

 - In a food processor, pulse the cucumber until coarsely chopped.
 (Do not over-process – you want some texture from the vegetables in your finished gazpacho.)
 Pour the chopped cucumber into a very large bowl.